Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Check out our guide to 5 inexpensive ways to hide your lavalier microphone under clothes.

-A show like The Office uses lav mics on all of the actors as it would be impossible to record clean sound in that setting with a shotgun mic.
+A show like The Office uses lav mics on all actors, as it would be impossible to record clean sound in that setting with a shotgun mic.

-Lav mics are also great for interviews or weddings when you need the vocals of the speaker to be the main focus.
-Lav mics can be a bit pricey, but companies like Rode and Tascam make affordable options.
+Lav mics are also great for interviews or weddings when the speaker’s vocals need to be the main focus.
+Although they can be expensive, companies like Rode and Tascam make affordable options.

 The Rode Go mics can be plugged directly into a camera’s 3.5mm input.
 The Tascam DR-10L is both a recorder and a lav mic.

-Lav mics are not great for recording much else than a speaker in close proximity, so it shouldn’t be your only mic source.
+Lav mics are not great for recording much besides a speaker nearby, so it shouldn’t be your only mic source.

 162737627 s

-Lighting is very important when it comes to film and video.
+Lighting is very important in film and video.
 Even high-end cinema cameras like the RED MONSTRO or Arri Alexa cannot see in the dark.

 You are going to want some lights and accessories to get you started.